 Find People to Cheer You On

-Everyone needs a cheering section–someone who will give you a reason to keep going even when you can’t seem to find motivation from within.
-Try to find at least 3 people–a spouse, friend, a coworker–even someone from the WordPress blogosphere.
+Everyone needs a cheering section to help stay motivated–someone who will give you a reason to keep going even when you can’t seem to find motivation from within.
+Try to find at least 3 people–a spouse, friend, a coworker–even someone from an online community.
 Ask them to give you encouragement and hold you accountable as you work to reach your goals.
-Call, text, or email them when you can’t muster up the determination to make healthy choices or when you feel like giving up.
+Call, text, or email them when you can’t muster up the determination to make healthy choices or when you feel down or feel like giving up.
 Sometimes all it takes is one supportive friend to get you back on track.

 – Step 5 –